Robert K. Trench: Research and career

 In 1972, Trench moved to Yale University as an Assistant Professor where his research dissertation was mentored by Luigi Provasoli.
 Trench built on Provasoli’s work by isolating numerous cell cultures from various hosts.
 From this, Trench, along with his graduate student Dave Schoenberg, showed that isolated cultures were fundamentally different when grown under the same environmental conditions such as nutrient, light, and temperature.
-Using karyotypes, they also showed that the genus Symbiodinium sensu late comprised more than just one species.
+Using karyotypes, they also showed that the genus Symbiodinium sensu lato comprised more than just one species.

 Trench moved to the University of California, Santa Barbara in 1976.
 Trench guided the first detailed research examining the differences in photo physiological capacities of different symbiont species.
 This work contributed to the characterization of the photosynthetic apparatus of dinoflagellates.
 By doing so, they found that different species possessed distinct photo physiological adaptations.

-Trench’s lab also showed that these symbionts are sensitive to temperature stress, a crisis we are currently facing known as Coral bleaching.
+Trench’s lab also showed that these symbionts are sensitive to temperature stress, and laid the groundwork for later research on preventing and remediating coral bleaching.
 Additionally, Trench established the functional biological and ecological significance of symbiont diversity to reef-building corals.
 Trench worked with his graduate student Roberto Igelsias-Prieto to develop a concept on how host-symbiont combinations partially determine coral physiological responses to environmental pressures.
 Their work also explained how corals possessing large biogeographic distributions could occupy a broad range of habitats and depths.
 The groundbreaking research Trench did on corals laid the foundations for current coral restoration efforts.

 Much of Trench’s lab work was focused in the laboratory.
-His lab used Aiptasia and Cassiopea as experimental models to study host-symbiont relationships under controlled conditions.
-Using these models, they helped to characterize the cellular processes involved in host-symbiont relationships as well as determine patterns of host-symbiont specificity.
+His lab used Aiptasia sea anemones and Cassiopea jellyfishes as experimental models to study host-symbiont relationships under controlled conditions to characterize the cellular processes involved in host-symbiont relationships as well as determine patterns of host-symbiont specificity.

 To extend on his interests in symbiotic relationships, Trench studied the mutualism between single-celled flagellates (cyanophora paradoza) and photosynthetic bacteria (cyanocyta korshikoffiana).
 From this, he determined that the flagellates rely on the photosynthetic processes of the cyanobacteria making it a mutually obligate relationship.
 This relationship is an ideal model for studying the evolution of chloroplasts.

 Much of Trench’s work and original insights remain the basis of ongoing investigations today.

-In 1984 Trench was awarded a Queen Elizabeth II to move to Australia and study the Great Barrier Reef.
+In 1984 Trench was awarded a Senior Queen Elizabeth II Fellowship to move to Australia and study the Great Barrier Reef.
 He visited the James Cook University, where he analyzed the enzymes in the algae within coral tissues.

 In 1994 he was awarded the International Society of Endocytobiology Miescher-Ishida Prize.
 In 2010 he was awarded the Healthy Reefs for Healthy People Lifetime Achievement Award.